Conducktor-AI/Conducktor/docs/integrations/LINEAR.md

 # Linear Integration Guide

-**Integrating Linear's MCP Server with Conducktr**
+**Integrating Linear's MCP Server with Conducktor**

-This guide explains how to connect Linear's Model Context Protocol (MCP) server to Conducktr, enabling AI applications like ChatGPT to interact with your Linear workspace through a centralized, governed gateway.
+This guide explains how to connect Linear's Model Context Protocol (MCP) server to Conducktor, enabling AI applications like ChatGPT to interact with your Linear workspace through a centralized, governed gateway.

 ## Overview